seansoreilly/newsletter-generator/instructions.md

 ### 2. AI Content Enhancement

-Using DeepSeek API to enrich articles with:
+Using DeepSeek via the OpenRouter API to

+- Check that the individual articles are relevant to Greater Dandenong Council
-- A concise 2-sentence summary
+- Generate a concise 2-sentence summary
+- Provide a relevance score between 0 and 100
-- Relevance explanation for Greater Dandenong Council
+- Provide a relevance explanation for Greater Dandenong Council

 Enriched article structure: